jracelis-hub/my-learning-notes/README.md

 ***Background***

 I graduated from ***California State University, Fullerton*** with a ***Bachelors*** in ***Mechanical Engineer*** where my first engineering job was in the pcb _(print circuit board)_ manufacturing industry.
-From there, I moved to Rivian where I began to learning more integration of hardware + software.
-I was intrugied by the software side of things, which made me pursue a deeper learning outside of work.
-Here is a centralized area where I can keep all my notes in one spot, while challenging myself with new topics.
+From there, I moved to Rivian where I was introduced to ECUs _(Electronic Control Modules)_ and how the functionality between hardware, software and connectivity.
+I primarily worked on the ECU that was in charged of connectivity and data storage based on a 64-bit ARM Cortex processor.
+Since the system required the knowledge of how to navigating via linux and network protocols.
+I began to learn start the journal of understanding these concepts in a deeper level .
+The way I grasp concepts is by learning from the ground up starting with theory and going into practical.

+This repository is a one stop shop to all the topics that I have learn so I can refer back to the information as needed.
+I enjoy learning new concepts and building upon the foundation.
+I hope to further increase my knowledge and soon get a role within embedded software, software systems, or and software related role.

 ## Repository Topics